vmware-tanzu/community-edition/docs/site/content/docs/latest/package-readme-multus-cni-3.7.1.md

 # Multus CNI

-This package provides the ability for enabling attaching multiple network interfaces to pods in Kubernetes using [multus-cni](https://github.com/k8snetworkplumbingwg/multus-cni).
+This package provides functionality that enables attaching multiple network interfaces to pods in Kubernetes using [multus-cni](https://github.com/k8snetworkplumbingwg/multus-cni).

 ## Components